refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 ❯ No
 ```

-CLI should be create project and install selected dependencies.
+CLI should be create a project and install the selected dependencies.

 ### Implementing Strapi-v4 data provider
 Data providers are refine components making it possible to consume different API's and data services conveniently.